, Crush Procrastination! There is a better way to set goals!

 - Create a daily Journal plan – to track your activities

-- Menu for the month (or at least weekly)
+- Menu for the month (or a minimum of one week)

 - Shopping List